Yahaya-Salisu/Yahaya-Salisu/contests/2025-11-sukukfi/findings.md

 ---

-## [L-02] Missing validation in requestRedeem() function allows owner/operator or bot to set zero address as controller, Leading to permanent loss of funds
+## [L-02] Missing validation in requestRedeem() function allows owner/operator or bot to set zero address as controller Leading to permanent loss of funds

 ### Finding description and impact
 `requestRedeem()` allows users to provide `controller = address(0)`.